web3privacy/web3privacy/Web3privacynowplatform/scoringmodel/Readme.md

 - GitHub (updated, alive) could be a checkmark (formal)

 **Product feature**
-- GitHub basic score (flag system could be a part of second product release)
+- GitHub basic score (flag system could be a part of the second product release)
-- List of external third party resources in a Wiki (for those, who like to make extra effort -> influence micro-services creation)
+- List of external third-party resources in a Wiki (for those, who like to make extra effort -> influence micro-services creation)

 **Orbis**